Andrew Knizner Player Props: Cardinals vs. Yankees

 Andrew Knizner At The Plate

-- Knizner has five doubles, five home runs and four walks while hitting .210.
+- Knizner has six doubles, five home runs and four walks while batting .221.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.